1,109 new COVID-19 cases recorded in SC, 31 more deaths

 What do experts say?

+Dr. Linda Bell, DHEC's chief epidemiologist, said now is not the time to relax these prevention measures.

-The CDC released guidance last week recommending that wearing two well-fitting masks on top of each other enhances their effectiveness.
+The CDC released guidance last week stating that wearing two well-fitting masks on top of each other enhances their effectiveness.